-We are viewing the savannah from atop a lower hill, looking across the plain at rocky protuberances.
+We view the savannah from atop a low hill, looking across the plain at rocky protuberances.
 The sky is a pale pink-orange hue.
 No sun.

 11 View of the dawn from a rocky pinnacle.
 (5:36)

-The camera looks partly through a rock arch at the dawn sky which has begun turning to blue, the clouds a soft pastel yellow-rose.
+The camera looks partly through a rock arch at the dawn sky that has begun turning to blue, the clouds a soft pastel yellow-rose.
 Again, a still.

 12 View of the orange-brown savannah from the top of a rocky hill.
 (5:44)

 At the beginning of this shot we see no sky, only the savannah.
-Again, a seeming still shot but we have movement with the pan of the camera, from looking down the rock hill to the savannah to looking across its seeming near lunar waste barren.
-At the end of the pan, the far horizon and the pink sky comes into view.
+Again, it's a seeming still shot but we have movement with the pan of the camera, from looking down the rock hill to the savannah to looking across its seeming near lunar waste barren.
+At the end of the pan, the far horizon and a shard of pink sky comes into view.
 We hear wind.
 A bird.

-Kubrick has chosen an area which seems mostly inhospitable to life.
-It has almost a lunar effect, or as it could even be life on Mars, due to certain things ommitted.
-For instance, he shows us lots of desert and rock in red hues.
-What he doesn't show us is greenery, and so it will be for the whole of the film.
+Kubrick has chosen a semi-arid desert landscape that seems mostly inhospitable to life.
+What he doesn't show us is lush greenery, and so it will be for the whole of the film.

 13 Tusked animal skeleton.
 (6:06)

 Life has been the heavenly body of the sun and its interplay with earth, which provides a long sense of time.
 That long sense of time dramatically shortens with a view of a tusked animal skull in the right foreground, round rocks on the left, a rocky hill beyond, and just left of center in the sky is a pale sun hovering in the light blue sky.
 We had heard bird song, but had not seen flesh, and still do not see flesh that requires nourishment.
 Instead we see death in this highly organized arrangement of form required for mobile, sentient interaction with the elements.

 14 Hominid skeleton.
 (6:12)